Val Jansante: NFL career statistics

+Regular season

 Retirement

 After retiring from football, Jansante was a teacher and head football coach at Central Catholic High School in Pittsburgh, Mon Valley Catholic High School in Monongahela, and Bentworth High School in Bentleyville.
 He coached both boys and girls athletics in the WPIAL (Western Pennsylvania Interscholastic Athletic League, District 7) for more than 25 years.
 Jansante resided in Bentleyville, Pennsylvania until his death.

 Legacy

-In 1983 when the Steelers were celebrating the 50th year in the National Football League, Jansante was on the All Time Greatest Steelers Ballot.
-Art Rooney, Sr., founder of the team, said he had fond memories of Jansante.
-“There wasn’t any better than Jansante,” he recalled.
-Jansante is also listed as one of the All Time Greatest Steelers in the 1998 book, Total Steelers, “The Official Encyclopedia of the Pittsburgh Steelers.”
-In 1999, he had the distinction of being listed as one of only six receivers to be considered on the ballot for the Pittsburgh Steelers All Century Team.
-In 2001, he was honored with the opening of the new Heinz Field by being one of 12 members of the 1947 first playoff team.
-Again in 2007, he was the honorary team captain for the coin toss when the Steelers played the San Francisco 49ers as one of the players from the 1940s decade.
+In 1983 when the Steelers celebrated their 50th year in the NFL, Jansante was on the ballot of all-time greatest Steelers.
+Art Rooney noted, "There wasn’t any better than Jansante.".
+Jansante is also listed as one of the all-time greatest Steelers in the 1998 book, “The Official Encyclopedia of the Pittsburgh Steelers.”
+In 1999, he had the distinction of being listed as one of only six receivers to be considered on the ballot for the Pittsburgh Steelers All-Century Team.
+In 2001, he was honored during the opening of Heinz Field among twelve members of the 1947 first playoff team.
+Again in 2007, he was an honorary team captain representing the 1940s decade for the coin toss when the Steelers played the San Francisco 49ers.

-He has been honored by being placed in the Duquesne University Sports Hall of Fame, the Pennsylvania Sports Hall of Fame, the Italian-American Sports Hall of Fame, and in 2000 he was inducted into the Mid Mon Valley Sports Hall of Fame at the same time as the NFL Great Joe Montana.
+He has been honored by being placed in the Duquesne University Sports Hall of Fame, the Pennsylvania Sports Hall of Fame, the Italian-American Sports Hall of Fame, and in 2000 he was inducted into the Mid Mon Valley Sports Hall of Fame alongside Joe Montana.

-Until 2006, Jansante was the only Steeler in the history of the club to lead the team 5 consecutive years in receiving; Super Bowl XL MVP, Hines Ward broke his 50 + year record.
-This is quite and accomplishment considering the forward pass wasn't nearly as popular or effective when Val Jansante played.
-In the Single Wing that Pittsburgh played at the time, Jansante was considered the best pass catcher in Steelers history and was often compared to Pro Football Hall of Fame player, Don Hutson of the Green Bay Packers.
+Until Hines Ward in 2006, Jansante was the only Steeler ever to lead the team in receiving for five consecutive seasons.
+In the single-wing formation, Jansante was considered the best pass-catcher in Steelers history and often compared to Pro Football Hall of Famer Don Hutson of the Green Bay Packers.